seekinginfiniteloop/PlainLicenses/docs/licenses/copyleft/mpl-2.0/index.md

     - Any part of the work that a contributor removes
     - Changes to the work that infringe on patent or intellectual property rights, including by combining the work with another
-    - Patent claims that the work infringes on without our contributions
+    - Patent claims that the work or a work you create with the work infringes on a patent, if the claim covers parts of the work that don't include our contributions
     - Trademarks, service marks, or logos of any contributor

     **If you distribute the work under a different version of this license or another license, we don't give you additional rights.**

-    ## This Doesn't Limit Your Rights for Fair Use
+    ## Your License Doesn't Limit Your Rights for Fair Use

-    This license does not limit your rights under applicable copyright rules for fair use, fair dealing, or similar exceptions.
+    Your license does not limit your rights under applicable copyright rules for fair use, fair dealing, or similar exceptions.

     ## Contributor Promises

-    Contributors promise that their contributions are original or that they have the power to grant the rights in this license for their contributions to the work.
+    Contributors promise that their contributions are original or that they have the power to give the rights in this license for their contributions to the work.

     ## Conditions